EKS Default Namespace Deletion Incident Response Guide

 kubectl get pv

-# Verify all PVs are Bound
+# Verify all PVs are in Bound state

 5-4.
 Event and Log Inspection